GrigorM-debug/GameVerse/README.md

   - Navigate to the QR code scanner page.
   - Use the front camera (optimized for laptops) to scan QR codes on event tickets.
   - Upon successful validation:
-    - View detailed information about the user, event, purchase details, and ticket status.
+    - View detailed information about the user, event, purchase details.
   - For invalid tickets:
     - Display an error message indicating "Ticket is invalid."